 All applicants are required to upload a headshot and resume.

-GENERAL INFORMATION AND TIPS Each piece should be filmed/uploaded as a separate piece of media.
-No continuous videos.
-Students are encouraged to use standard technology/recording devices available to them (i.e. smartphones, tablets, etc.) Solid-colored walls are ideal, but any background that does not steal the focus from your performance is desired.
-Take care that your space allows for adequate lighting.
+GENERAL INFORMATION AND TIPS

+- Each piece should be filmed/uploaded as a separate piece of media.
+No continuous videos. - Students are encouraged to use standard technology/recording devices available to them (i.e. smartphones, tablets, etc.) - Solid-colored walls are ideal, but any background that does not steal the focus from your performance is desired. - Take care that your space allows for adequate lighting.
 Having a lamp or window directly behind you will cast a shadow over your face.
-Keep the lighting source behind your recording device or to the side of you so that your face is lit.
-Before filming, do a trial run to test both your audio & visual presentation.
-Watch your video back to ensure everything looks AND sounds okay.
-Ensure the camera portion of your device is at eye level (see example).
+Keep the lighting source behind your recording device or to the side of you so that your face is lit. - When using pre-recorded music, place the music source (the speaker) closer to you than it is to the device on which you are recording.
+By having the accompaniment near you, your voice and music will reach the microphone on your device in a more balanced manner. - Before filming, do a trial run to test both your audio & visual presentation.
+Watch your video back to ensure everything looks AND sounds okay. - Ensure the camera portion of your device is at eye level (see example).
 You can use a tripod built for a smartphone or tablet.
 If you do not have a tripod, consider using a stack of books on a desk or box.
 Filming in "landscape" (horizontally) is recommended.
-PRESCREEN INTRODUCTION "SLATE" VIDEO Record one introduction "slate" video stating your name.
-If you would like to include your pronouns, state them as well.
-Please speak loudly (project your voice) and clearly (articulate) directly at the camera.
-This is an opportunity for the auditors to get a sense of your personality and to learn the pronunciation of your name.